FattyRichness/NVDABIT/README.md

 ## Requirements

-- It is assumed that these tests are run under a DeepOps configured cluster with Slurm, Enroot, and Pyxis.
+- It is assumed that these tests are run under a Bright Cluster Manager/ Base Command Manager configured cluster with Slurm, Enroot, and Pyxis.
 - A shared filesystem across all the compute nodes.

 Note: Singularity should also work, but that code path has been minimally tested.